 It is easy, simply choose one of these methods:

 Or, download and print the nomination form at the bottom of this page and post it to:

 The Ceremonial Mayor's Office

 Salford Civic Centre

 You can nominate people or groups for one of the awards.
-The Ceremonial Mayor will read through all of the nominations each month and with the help of the Council Agenda Group will pick a winner.
-The winner will be contacted directly by the Ceremonial Mayor's office and invited in for lunch with the Ceremonial Mayor and Mayoress where they will be able to pick up their award and certificate.
+The Ceremonial Mayor will read through all of the nominations several times a year prior to a Council Agenda Group meeting; and with their help will pick a winner.
+The winner will be contacted directly by the Ceremonial Mayor's office and invited in for afternoon tea with the Ceremonial Mayor and Consort where they will be able to pick up their award and certificate.

 Now what are you waiting for, get nominating!